FAQs about Federal Student Loans

 What does it mean when it asks me if I want to pay the interest on my unsubsidized loan?

-If you are a regular degree-seeking student who is enrolled at least half-time at Roanoke and you have completed your FAFSA form, you may receive a Stafford Loan.
+If you are a regular degree-seeking student who is enrolled at least half-time at Roanoke and you have completed your FAFSA form, you may receive a Federal Student Loan.

 How do I get this loan?

-In order to obtain the Stafford students must first complete the FAFSA.
-Once this is done, Roanoke's Financial Aid Office will award you the Stafford and will mail you instructions on how to sign your promissory note.
+In order to obtain the Federal Student Loan, students must first complete the FAFSA.
+Once this is done, Roanoke's Financial Aid Office will award you the Federal Student Loan and will mail you instructions on how to sign your promissory note.
 This promissory note is a binding legal document; when you sign it, you are agreeing to repay your loan under certain terms.
 Read the note carefully and save a copy of what you submit.

 How much can I borrow from this program?